FAQ's about MIT Manukau

 How do we print stuff?

 There will be at least the multi-functional printer/copiers located on every floor for you to use.
 Your ID card is also your printing and copying card.
-All you need to do is authenticate your card at one of the photocopiers then load money onto your ID card via the top-up machine.
+All you need to do is register your card at one of the photocopiers then load money onto your ID card via the online portal here.

 Are there lockers available?